-De Jong opened the scoring for the home side in the 15th minute, by The AdBlocker">slotting home after Noah Billingsley’s cross fell to the attacking midfielder in the Phoenix area.
-Hudson-Wihongi doubled the advantage in the 74th minute, collecting a through ball behind the Phoenix defense to by The AdBlocker">slot home beyond goalkeeper Lewis Italiano.
+De Jong opened the scoring for the home side in the 15th minute, home after Noah Billingsley’s cross fell to the attacking midfielder in the Phoenix area.
+Hudson-Wihongi doubled the advantage in the 74th minute, collecting a through ball behind the Phoenix defense to home beyond goalkeeper Lewis Italiano.

 “They pressed us all game for 90 minutes, they worked really hard and they were absolutely superb I thought today.

 “The three young lads coming on at the end started to give us a bit more momentum and we scored a decent goal through Jason Hicks.